 My first Stockport scarf, as it turns out, was actually knitted by my mother.
 I thought it was brilliant.

-There has been a lot since then and people are sick of me saying ‘ex-Stockport’ when there’s a player on the television.
+There have been many more scarves since then and people are sick of me saying ‘ex-Stockport’ when there’s a former County player on the television.
 The sad thing was that this week, the goalkeeper who came on for England in the second half of the game against Italy was ‘ex-Stockport’ (John Ruddy – promotion hero).
 Sadly, there was no one other than my wife to tell.
 She already knew.

 It’s hard to explain that feeling of pride, though.
 To put it into context, there was a time when the biggest ‘ex-Stockport’ name was Micky Quinn (who I once saw score a hat-trick against Torquay, by the way), so we’ve travelled a long road.

 I remember a friend’s girlfriend, whose sister was dating Lee Todd, managing to secure tickets for the League Cup game against West Ham – the one with Iain Dowie’s own goal – and I also remember the disaster when, following quarter final triumph against West Ham, I couldn’t, from my new home in the Isle of Man, secure tickets for the semi against Middlesbrough.

 I also remember three days before my wedding I was pacing a balcony in a hotel in Gibraltar while my future wife checked final score on a very bad television reception.
 It was the last day of the season in which Jim Gannon saved us from going out of the league by the narrowest of margins.
 My brother was flying in that day and I’d told him if I was in the bar in my Stockport shirt, drinking champagne, we’d done it.

 He still didn’t believe me when that’s how he found me.
 An experienced County fan, obviously.